SESMG/SESMG/docs/getting_started/how_to_execute.rst

 Graphical User Interface
 *************************************************

-1. Fill in the spreadsheet document according to the instructions in the "Using the Scenario File" chapter.
+1. Fill in the spreadsheet document according to the instructions in the "Scenario Spreadsheet" chapter.

 2. Execute the Run_SESMG_for_**your operating System** file in the main folder.